 Sharp knives cut with less brute force than dull knives, causing less damage to the food.
 On delicate ingredients, like herbs, a dull knife will crush more of the cells surrounding the cut, which ultimately accelerates wilting and discoloration.
 A dull knife will slow you down.
 A sharp knife is safer and more predictable and will make working through your prep list easier and more pleasant.
 Regular sharpening will end up saving you money in the long run and wear and tear on your knives.
 Watch as Grant makes a case for buying your own sharpening tools.

 Although a reputable knife store will offer a sharpening service, we prefer to sharpen our own knives.
-It’s not that difficult and doesn’t take much time, once you learn how to do it correctly.
+It’s not that difficult and doesn’t take much time, once you learn how to use the Knife Sharpening Stones correctly.
 We’ve put together step-by-step video demonstrations by Grant Crilly to show you how to get a great result.

 Continue on to ChefSteps for more detailed info on sharpening, waterstones, honing and other great food prep tips and while you’re at it, jump on to our forum and join in.

 When home cooks first hear about sous vide, a common reaction is “that’s nice, but I’m not going to take a loan out to spend a bunch of money on a newfangled, expensive gadget.”
 I encourage everyone to be skeptical of new kitchen gear, but I think in the case of sous vide, a circulator is a fantastic bargain for the home cook.
 That’s why if you are thinking about getting sous vide, then you should check out something like these sous vide machines from SousVideTools.com Here are a few reasons why you get it though:

 That second traditional oven will take up valuable space in your kitchen all of the time, while a circulator and plastic tub can easily go in your storage room or basement when not in use.